Posted on Leave a comment

 5. Cardiac Evaluation

-Cardiac evaluations screen breeding dogs for inherited heart conditions including aortic stenosis and other structural abnormalities.
+Cardiac evaluations screen breeding dogs for inherited heart conditions.
 There are two levels of OFA cardiac evaluation:

 • Basic cardiac exam: Performed by a general practitioner or specialist through auscultation.
 Available from 12 months of age.

 • Advanced cardiac exam: Performed by a board-certified veterinary cardiologist using echocardiography.
-Provides detailed structural evaluation.
 Preferred in serious breeding programs.

 The OFA cardiac number suffix tells you who performed the exam.
 P indicates a general practitioner, S indicates a specialist, and C indicates a board-certified cardiologist.